stenczelt/pkp-lego/project.rst

 Feel free to discuss your ideas and the project suggestions with the instructors.

 Please *do not* choose a project with detailed build instructions from LEGO or elsewhere.
-You are missing the fun of designing your own machine!
+You would be missing the fun of designing your own machine!

 As you're making a decision, discuss your ideas with the instructors to make sure that you're choosing a project of the right complexity. **Get your project idea signed off by the instructors.**